OpenLMIS/openlmis-ui-components/docs/information-architecture.md

 * Attempt to show the current state of an OpenLMIS Service
 * Avoid editing list items directly in the list (editing should be done in a detail or document view)

+See the [List View in Balsamiq](https://openlmis.mybalsamiq.com/projects/olmis-3609genericworkflows/List%20view) for annotated examples.

 ### Detail View
 A detail view most often shows editable details of an item from the proceeding list view.
 Our recommendation is to show item details inside a model, so a user doesn’t lose context of the list.

 Detail views should focus on a single set of data or a single action to an object.
 For example, on the CCE Inventory page, a user is presented with a list view of CCE Inventory items, and from this view there are two separate detail views.
 The first is a generic view for the history of that CCE Inventory item, while the second is a detail view specifically focused on updating the functional status for the inventory item.

+An example mockup for Detail Views is included in the [List View in Balsamiq](https://openlmis.mybalsamiq.com/projects/olmis-3609genericworkflows/List%20view).

 ### Document View
 Document views represent a complex item, like a requisition or proof of delivery, and focuses on making these items editable.
 A document view is generally navigated to from a list view.